Who We Are

 First Nepali Church of Tucson

 We are excited about the work the Lord is doing in the life of our church.
-Our membership is growing, a new High School ministry is off and running, and our Welcome Center continues to evolve.
-As projects are planned and executed, we commit to taking next steps in the Lord's plans for Rincon.
+Currently, we are in the process of considering a merger with the Filipino American Christian Fellowship of Tucson (FACFT) church.
+We commit to taking next steps in the Lord's plans for RBC.
 Come and be a part of what the Lord is doing!